 Safety and Security Roles

-Staff members follow safety and security protocols, model safety and security behaviors, reinforce behavior expectations, and provide behavior interventions.
+Staff members follow safety and security protocols, model safety and security behaviors, reinforce behavior expectations, and provide behavioral interventions.
 Staff members also plan and conduct emergency drills, participate in their security and safety committees, and work to collaborate with district personnel and community members in order to enhance measures to provide for a safe and secure learning environment.
 Staff members also know how to identify potential threats to safety and security and report such concerns to school administration without delay.

 Students play a critical role in order to maintain safe and secure schools.
-Students should follow all direction during emergency drills.
+Students should follow all directions during emergency drills.
 Students should be willing to talk with parents, teachers, school counselors, school administrators, and police when they have concerns about their individual safety or that of another.
 Students should also practice positive interpersonal relationship skills to help sustain a safe and secure learning environment and to promote social competence.

-Community members - including members of law enforcement, fire and medical services - should work to collaborate with school officials to develop emergency response protocols.
+Community members - including members of law enforcement, fire, and medical services - should work to collaborate with school officials to develop emergency response protocols.
 Businesses, private organizations, clubs, and churches should work in partnership with the district to help build, support, and sustain safe and secure schools.